noData0079/SecOPS.v1/docs/llama_models_integration.md

 ```

 The ingestor walks the repository for Markdown, text, JSON, or YAML files and
-wraps them with the SecOpsAI instruction prompt defined in `dataset_builder`.
+wraps them with the T79AI instruction prompt defined in `dataset_builder`.
 Each entry includes metadata tags so the trainer can filter or bucket examples
 as needed.